The benefits of using project management software

 Making sure a project has a good foundation greatly increases the likelihood that it will remain within scope, budget, and time, leading to happier stakeholders all around.

-A good project management tool will allow you to clearly and easily organize and locate resources, either through native database capabilities or robust cloud storage integrations.
+Great project management software will allow you to clearly and easily organize and locate resources, either through native database capabilities or robust cloud storage integrations.

 Project managers must manage workflow features such as timelines and Gantt charts in addition to database and search functionalities, which are equally important to providing transparency and making work accessible.